- What is Minimalism?

 When talking about implementing minimal design in apps world, another element that designers and developers need to focus upon is the white space.
 Considered as the space between text lines, it gives a clear and clutterless impression to the app interface; making users feel positive about interacting with the page.

-Now as know what exactly Minimal design in app means and which and how apps are introducing it into their app design, let’s look into some tips and practices you can consider to create minimalistic interfaces of your application.
+Now as to what exactly Minimal design in app means and which and how apps are introducing it into their app design, let’s look into some tips and practices you can consider to create minimalistic interfaces of your application.

 Best Practices to Build Minimal Design for Your App Effortlessly